 HOW A HALLBERG-RASSY HULL IS BUILT

-At Hallberg-Rassy Marinplast AB, an affiliated company owned by Hallberg-Rassy AB, all Hallberg-Rassy hulls are made.
+At Hallberg-Rassy Marinplast AB, a company of the Hallberg-Rassy group and sister company to Hallberg-Rassy Varvs AB, all Hallberg-Rassy hulls are made.
 No other hulls are built here.
-The plant is located in Kungshamn, about one hour drive north of the yard.
+The plant is located in Kungshamn, about one hour drive north of the main yard in Ellös.
 We will here follow how a hull is laid up.

 This is what the mould to a hull looks like.
 The outside is reinforced with strong metal stringers.
 The inside has a high glossy finish.
 The mould is made in two parts, which allows us to build the hulls with an integrated rubbing strake on the hull and a deep bilge.
 This would not be possible if the mould was built in one part.